 2. Enduring Learner, "25 Smart Goals for College Students This Year," on the Internet at http://enduringlearner.com/2011/08/11/25-smart-goals-for-college-students-this-year/ (visited September 20, 2018).

-AIU cannot guarantee employment or salary.
+AIU cannot guarantee employment, salary or career advancement.
 Not all programs are available to residents of all states.